Mental Health Facilities Norfolk County, MA

 South Bay Mental Health Center

-South Bay Mental Health Center is a mental health clinic in Norfolk County, Massachusetts, located at 541 Main Street, 2190 zip code.
-South Bay Mental Health Center offers outpatient treatment.
-South Bay Mental Health Center provides individual psychotherapy, trauma therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and children / adolescents.
-Some other services provided by South Bay Mental Health Center include court-ordered outpatient treatment and suicide prevention services.
+South Bay Mental Health Center is a mental health clinic in Norfolk County, MA, located at 541 Main Street, 2190.
+South Bay Mental Health Center provides outpatient treatment.
+South Bay Mental Health Center offers group therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and children / adolescents.
+Additional services offered at South Bay Mental Health Center include suicide prevention services and court-ordered outpatient treatment.

 Learn More